thumbnail image

 ⸻

-Living abroad in Israel expanded my understanding of human resilience, particularly in the face of conflict and uncertainty.
-Witnessing how people find meaning and strength in adversity reinforced my commitment to creating spaces for healing.
+Living abroad in Israel expanded my understanding of human resilience, particularly in contexts of conflict and uncertainty.
+Witnessing how individuals and communities found strength amid hardship reinforced my commitment to creating spaces for authentic healing.

-Outside my counseling practice, I enjoy gardening with my husband, traveling, reading, and working creatively with sea glass - an art form that reminds me how
+Outside of my counseling work, I find joy in gardening with my husband, traveling, reading, and creating sea glass mosaics - a practice that reminds me how beauty often emerges from brokenness.

 ⸻